cassandi/001-fm-pod-landing-page/README.md

 I started by laying out the HTML structure, CSS classes, and basic styles for the mobile mockup.
 From there, I was able to add styles for the tablet and desktop mockups, refining my base mobile styles as I went.
 I really like this approach as a quick way to get going.

 Instead of using JS for input validation, I opted for built-in validation provided by native HTML inputs using `required` and `type="email"`.
 I styled the error message according to the input state by using the `:invalid` pseudo-class.
 Using `visibility: hidden` instead of `display: none` for the error message prevented layout shift on state change.
 The element with `visibility: hidden` still exists in the DOM, unlike an element with the property `display: none`.

+## Resources

+- I used [Media Modifier](https://mediamodifier.com/) to create an image of my screenshots in different devices.